-The Engine Control System (ECS) provides data bus connection to the Propulsion Control System (PCS) and the Alarm and Monitoring System (AMS).
-The AMS is usually provided by the shipyard.
+WinGD provide a fully integrated Engine Control System named WECS-9520.
+This is connected via data bus to the Propulsion Control System (PCS) and the Alarm and Monitoring System (AMS).
+The AMS is usually provided by the ship-yard.

 The leading suppliers of Propulsion Control Systems approved by WinGD ensure complete adaption to engine requirements.